panosc-eu/panosc/Work Packages/WP4 Data analysis services/Meetings/2020-06-review-meeting/session-wp4.md

 -   across-facility example
 -   explain quantities of data
 -   can use simulation results to test and improve analysis processes
+-   Example for Jupyter Notebook driven computation and analysis

 Details: